Mill Creek Trailhead

 Bring sturdy water shoes to protect your feet on rocks and slippery surfaces.
 A waterproof dry bag keeps your phone, keys, and valuables safe.
 Pack a quick-dry towel, sun protection, and drinking water - never drink from the natural water source.

-MILL CREEK FALLS is a creek/falls on Mill Creek located in MT, near MISSOULA.
+Mill Creek Falls is a creek/falls on Mill Creek located in Montana, near Missoula.
 Plan your visit to Mill Creek Falls near Hamilton, MT.
 Get trail directions, safety tips for swimming and hiking, and essential access information.

-The best time to visit MILL CREEK FALLS is Late May to early September offers the best conditions for swimming and hiking, with spring providing lush greenery and summer offering warmer water temperatures.
-Autumn provides stunning foliage for photography but cooler swimming conditions..
-Water levels, clarity, and temperature vary with recent weather — always check conditions before going, especially after rain or snowmelt.
+The best time to visit Mill Creek Falls is Late May to early September offers the best conditions for swimming and hiking, with spring providing lush greenery and summer offering warmer water temperatures.
+Autumn provides striking foliage for photography but cooler swimming conditions.
+Water levels, clarity, and temperature vary with recent weather - always check conditions before going, especially after rain or snowmelt.

 Camping nearby in N.F.